 The eyelashes of morning fan across a blushing sky and Peter laughs with his friends over a catch of fish so bountiful that their net is too heavy to pull into the boat.
 The net is not as full as Peter’s heart, though—for death has become its own executioner, just as the Lord said, and there’s an empty tomb to prove it.
 Sorrow has turned into joy.
 Night has turned into day.
 But Peter, formerly so passionate, now doubts the warmth of his own affection.
 He still can’t hold his head up when he remembers what a miserable failure he was—how cowardly and blind and unfaithful.
 And is that a twinge of insecurity that he feels toward John, favored “baby brother” of the gang, who is (of course) the first to realize that the friendly stranger on shore is really The Resurrection and The Life?
 Peter, always impulsive, leaps into the water.

 The sky is opal.
-Morning steals in through a window, gilding my sheets, breathing on my face like wisps of silk.
-It feels as if there’s been a death in the family, although there hasn’t—only the death of a dream.
+Morning steals in through a window, gilding my sheets, caressing my face like wisps of silk.
+It feels as if there’s been a death in the family, although there hasn’t.
 I hear the faint rhythm of my own heartbeat.
 It feels as if I am dying too, and maybe I am.
 Oh Father, let me go back and do the last eighteen months of my life over!

 We had the sentence of death in ourselves, that we should not trust in ourselves but in God who raises the dead.”–2nd Corinthians 1:9 NKJV